lejshi3/sirjoshi.github.io/README.md

-# sirjoshi.github.io
-website?
-This is My Terrible Fricking Side Project
+# This Website is sirjoshi.github.io

-Hope it Never Reaches My Resume
-Please Don't Touch It (That would hurt my feelings)
-I Making This Because I'm Bored and Making a Site in Weebly or Wix is Unsatisfying.
+If You See This, And Your *Not* In Github, You or I, Messed Up Badly.

+This is a Markup file for the Readme of my Page.

+This Website is my little project, it's cool.

+I hate Wix, and Weebly, so I learned HTML, CSS, and JS.
+What a Cool Site